hpssjellis/maker101/README.md

 The folders are:

-1. Advanced EdgeImpulse Keras Expert Mode for Any Sensor
+1. [edgeimpulse-keras-expert-sensor](https://github.com/hpssjellis/maker101/tree/main/edgeimpulse-keras-expert-sensor) Advanced EdgeImpulse Keras Expert Mode for Any Sensor
-2. Advacned EdgeImpulse WASM with WebSerial, EdgeImpulse in the browser to a microcontroller (I use the $5 Seedstudio XIAO, but you could even use the Portenta)
+2. [edgeimpulse-wasm-webserial](https://github.com/hpssjellis/maker101/tree/main/edgeimpulse-wasm-webserial)Advacned EdgeImpulse WASM with WebSerial, EdgeImpulse in the browser to a microcontroller (I use the $5 Seedstudio XIAO, but you could even use the Portenta)
-4. Advanced After Classification Coding.
+4. [software2-1](https://github.com/hpssjellis/maker101/tree/main/software2-1) Advanced After Classification Coding.
 The issues and possible solutions.
 I call this software 2.1
-5. WebSerial with TensorflowJS: Connecting a Microcontroller ($5 Seedstudio XIAO) for actuators to an (old) Cell Phone running TensorflowJS in the Browser
+5. [tensorflowjs-webserial](https://github.com/hpssjellis/maker101/tree/main/tensorflowjs-webserial) WebSerial with TensorflowJS: Connecting a Microcontroller ($5 Seedstudio XIAO) for actuators to an (old) Cell Phone running TensorflowJS in the Browser